symfony-cmf/symfony-cmf-docs/bundles/seo/alternate_locale.rst

             'Acme\ApplicationBundle\AlternateLocaleProvider'
         ));

-Now you have to inform ``CmfSeoBundle`` to use your custom alternate locale provider instead of the default one.
+Now you have to configure ``CmfSeoBundle`` to use your custom alternate locale provider instead of the default one.
-You can do so by setting the ``provider_id`` to the service id you have just created.
+Set the ``alternate_locale.provider_id``  to the service you just created:

 .. configuration-block::